bbc/VideoContext/test/cypress/README.md

 - `ci` - Used by Travis (CI) and for headless browser testing using the Docker container.
 These are the important ones.
 - `local` - Used by the headed browser when testing locally using the Cypress GUI.

-See the [Updating snapshots](#updating-snapshots) section for more information on generating both types of snapshots.
-Also see [Running the tests](#running-the-tests) for more information on how they're used.
+See "[Updating snapshots](#updating-snapshots)" for more information on generating both types of snapshots.
+Also see "[Running the tests](#running-the-tests)" for more information on how they're used.

 ### GUI mode saves snapshots in different locations